MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 -   Are you using the correct cluster specification (`apimodel.json`) and resource group for the target cluster?
 -   Are you using a reliable machine for the client machine to run the AKS Engine and from which you are performing upgrade operations?
 -   Make sure that you have a backup cluster and that it is operational.
--   If possible, run the command from a VM within the same VNET to decrease the network hops and potential connectivity failures.
+-   If possible, run the command from a VM within the Azure Stack environment to decrease the network hops and potential connectivity failures.
 -   Make sure that your subscription will have enough quota through the entire process.
+The process allocates new VMs during the process.
 -   No system updates or scheduled tasks are planned.
+-   Setup a staged upgrade on a cluster that is configured exactly as the production cluster and test the upgrade there before doing so in your production cluster

+## Steps to upgrade

 1. Follow the instructions in the article, [Upgrading Kubernetes Clusters](https://github.com/Azure/aks-engine/blob/master/docs/topics/upgrade.md).
 2. You need to first determine the versions you can target for the upgrade.
 This version depends on the version you currently have and then use that version value to perform the upgrade.